LLMs · OrevateAI

 Frequently Asked Questions About RLHF

-What is the main goal of RLHF?
+What is the primary goal of RLHF?

 About the Author